pratikgone/Development-of-an-Optimized-Path-Finding-Algorithm-for-Video-Game/README.md

 5. **Modular Design**:
    Designed with clean, reusable, and modular Python code, making it easy to integrate the algorithms into various game engines or frameworks.

+   ## Technologies Used
+- **Programming Language**: Python
+- **Algorith**:Dijkstra's,A*,and Bidirectional
+- **Libraries and Tools**:
+  - `NumPy`: For efficient numerical operations and matrix handling.
+  - `Matplotlib`: For visualizing the algorithms and their results.
+  - `time`: To measure and compare execution times of the algorithms.
+- **Development Environment**: Compatible with popular IDEs like VS Code, PyCharm, or Jupyter Notebook.
+- **Version Control**: Git for managing project revisions and collaboration.
+- **Testing**: Unit tests to validate algorithm functionality and correctness.